JetBrains/teamcity-documentation/topics/team-foundation-work-items.md

 Specify a user to access Team Foundation Server.
 This can be a user name or `DOMAIN\UserName` string.
 Use blank to let TFS select a user account that is used to run the TeamCity Server.
-For VSTS use [alternate credentials or tokens](team-foundation-server.md#Authentication+Notes).
+For VSTS use [personal access tokens](team-foundation-server.md#Authentication+Notes).

 </td></tr><tr>